MyMonero Wallet Review 2021 - Is It Safe?

-First, download and run the file available for your Operating System or download an application from the Apple Store for your iOS device.
-If the desktop software never connects to the network, check your Antivirus settings, and add MyMonero as an exception.
+First, download and run the file available for your Operating System or download an application from the Apple Store or Play Market for your iOS/Android device.
+If the desktop software doesn’t connect to the network, check your Antivirus settings, and add MyMonero as an exception.

 Each time you sign in, the account info page will display for you the balance, public key, and recent transactions.
 You won’t need to register an account and specify any personal details.
 When you open the app, you’ll be offered to choose from the options “Create New Wallet" or "Use Existing".

 Transferring coins To receive coins, extract your public address in the ‘Receive’ tab, either use a QR code.
 Send coins to this address from third-party service or share it with the person who is going to transfer your money.

 When sending, you are supposed to take all the same steps in the ‘Send” section except for additional security confirmation.
 The fees you pay for sending are those set by miners and therefore variable.
 MyMonero does not set or control these fees.
 It’s possible to keep multiple MyMonero wallets at the same time.

 The system has a “smart contact” support, prompting Monero addresses of your friends.
 Upon that, the user’s secret data, with contacts and search requests, is protected with encryption.
 The encryption password only belongs to the user.

 In its FAQ section, the team does not recommend storing large amounts on the wallet, as in the case with all other hot wallets.
 Although best efforts are made to ensure the security of MyMonero users, this recommendation is generally always fair.